neondatabase/website/content/docs/introduction/billing.md

 | 1                  | $74.46                  | $17.65                      | $8.87                              |

 <Admonition type="note">
-The prices shown in the table are based on US East (Ohio) _Compute time_ rates.
+The prices in the table are based on US East (Ohio) _Compute time_ rates.
 </Admonition>

 - Public-facing applications are estimated to be active for all hours in a month (730 hrs/mth).